How to Hire a Car Abroad

 Things to Understand When Hiring a Car

 The car hire process is simple in theory.
-Find a car, hire and pay for it and then drive.
+Find a car, hire it, pay for it, and then drive.
 This is how it works in theory, but in the booking phase, there are essential details you need to understand.

 Comparison and Booking